Search results for

 Loading chart ...

-The SteelSeries Arctis Nova 4 has a great microphone.
+The Arctis Nova 4 has a great microphone.
 It cleanly captures your voice and effectively ensures speech is intelligible by applying a gently upward-sloping response.
-The rejection of unwanted environmental sounds is adequate, thanks to the adjustable position of the boom mic.
-You can listen below to samples we’ve recorded on the microphone and judge how it sounds compared to other gaming headsets.
+Thanks to the adjustable position of the boom mic, the rejection of unwanted environmental sounds is adequate.
+You can listen below to samples we’ve recorded on the microphone and judge how they sound compared to other gaming headsets.
 Be sure to also vote in the attached poll.

 SteelSeries Arctis Nova 4 microphone demo (Ideal conditions):